Cosmology, Decoherence and the Second Law: Introduction

 This implies that the corresponding entropy (even if non-zero) remains constant in time.
 Thus even though \eqref{eq:liouville} has non-zero entropy there is no second law in the form of an inequality since $dS_{{\rm vN}}/dt=0$.
 However, this is not necessarily the case for the entanglement entropy defined using the reduced densty matrix \eqref{eq:rhored}, since in general, it does not evolve unitarily and therefore equation \eqref{eq:quantLiouville} should be modified by adding a second term in the RHS as in a master equation for which probability distributions change with time.
 This distinction is crucial for the rest of our discussion.

-In our cosmological application, where we assume that the fluctuations for the CMB modes were produced during inflation, the division between system and environment can be naturally thought of as provided by the comoving Hubble scale: modes with $k \leq \Lambda(t)$ are ``system'' modes, while those with $k > \Lambda(t)$ are ``environment'' modes, with $\Lambda(t) = a(t) H$, where $a(t)$ is the scale factor and and $H$ the Hubble parameter~\cite{Burgess:2014eoa,Burgess:2020tbq,Brahma:2020zpk,Burgess:2022nwu}.
+In our cosmological application, where we assume that the fluctuations for the CMB modes were produced during inflation, the division between system and environment can be naturally thought of as provided by the comoving Hubble scale: modes with $k \leq \Lambda(t)$ are ``system'' modes, while those with $k > \Lambda(t)$ are ``environment'' modes, with $\Lambda(t) = a(t) H$~\cite{Lombardo:2005iz,Campo:2008ju,Campo:2008ij,Burgess:2014eoa,Burgess:2020tbq,Brahma:2020zpk,Burgess:2022nwu}.
 We show that the entanglement entropy of the system modes grows monotonically during accelerated expansion ($\ddot{a} > 0$) for both Gaussian and weakly non-Gaussian states.\footnote{These results can be generalised to other theories provided that $\ddot a>0$, see \cite{Colas:2024xjy}.}

 We first illustrate entropy increase in a discrete bipartite quantum model where a single qubit interacts with an environment, demonstrating how entropy growth correlates with the decay of off-diagonal elements in $\rho_{\rm red}$.
 We then extend the analysis to cosmology, highlighting the different role of the off-diagonal density-matrix elements in the inflationary context.
 We close with a discussion of how entanglement entropy compares to standard thermodynamic entropy, especially after the end of acceleration.
 An appendix outlines a general path integral QFT approach for computing purity and entropy in open systems.